cemu-project/cemu_graphic_packs/index.md

 If you need help with finding resolutions besides from 1280x720/1920x1080, [Cemu Viewport Skimmer](https://github.com/mhvuze/CemuViewportSkimmer), [GPU PerfStudio](http://gpuopen.com/archive/gpu-perfstudio/), or [NVIDIA Nsight](http://www.nvidia.com/object/nsight.html) can help you do so.
 There's currently no support for RenderDoc by Cemu.

-### Thanks for downloading! <!-- if you change this specific fallback text you also need to change the code otherwise it won't work --->
+### Credits <!-- if you change this specific fallback text you also need to change the code otherwise it won't work --->
-#### Give some love to these creators for making these packs <3
+#### Here's only a few of the people that have helped to create these packs!
 **slashiee** - 417 commits: 117,762 line additions and 131,299 line deletions.
 **Getdls** - 31 commits: 30,136 line additions and 1,317 line deletions.
 **Darkemaste** - 23 commits: 14,684 line additions and 747 line deletions.